robcarver17/pysystemtrade/docs/userguide.md

 ### Advanced caching

 It's also possible to selectively delete certain cached items, whilst keeping the rest of the system intact.
 You shouldn't do this without understanding  [stage wiring](#stage_wiring).
-You need to have a good knowledge of the various methods in each stage, to understand the downstream implications of eithier deleting or keeping a particular data value.
+You need to have a good knowledge of the various methods in each stage, to understand the downstream implications of either deleting or keeping a particular data value.

 There are four attributes of data stored in the cache: